Superman (1940s animated film series)

-The Fleischer Superman cartoons are a series of seventeen American animated superhero short films released in Technicolor by Paramount Pictures and based upon the comic book character Superman, making them his first animated appearance.
+Superman is a series of seventeen American animated superhero short films released in Technicolor by Paramount Pictures and based upon the comic book character Superman, making them his first animated appearance.

 They were originally produced by Fleischer Studios, which completed the initial short and eight further cartoons in 1941 and 1942.
 Production was resumed in May 1942 by Famous Studios, the successor company to Fleischer, which produced eight more cartoons in 1942–1943.
 Superman was the final animated series initiated by Fleischer Studios before Famous Studios officially took over production.

-Although all entries are in the public domain in the United States, ancillary rights, such as merchandising contract rights, as well as the original 35 mm master elements, are owned today by Warner Bros., which has also owned Superman's publisher, DC Comics, since 1969.
+Although all entries are in the public domain in the United States, ancillary rights, such as merchandising contract rights, as well as the original 35 mm master elements, are owned today by Warner Bros.
+Entertainment, which has also owned Superman's publisher, DC Comics, since 1969, as well as the Popeye the Sailor series of cartoons produced by both studios.
 In 2023, Warner Bros. released a Blu-ray set containing the 17 cartoons, taken from high-definition restorations of the original 35mm source elements.